 Produce – Supporting the setup of a local scale wholesale food hub within the region.
 Tamar Grow Local is an ambitious group of growers who are passionate about producing and distributing food locally.
 A small fund enabled them to trial wholesale chains in an effort to provide greater supply resilience for producers and has since led to other project success which has seen the operation grow.

 Education, engagement and awareness – We are keen to raise awareness within the community with the aim to reconnect them with their natural environment, in particular the vital services that a river system provides us with, such as fresh drinking water.
-The TaMARK campaign has been on the road this summer to talk to local people and understand what the Tamar means to them.
-This has come about due to the WaterLIFE project, in partnership with WWF UK which has an ambition to encourage communities, companies and Government to work together to improve water quality towards achieving better Water Framework Directive status.
+The TaMARK campaign went out on the road in the summer of 2015 to talk to local people and understand what the Tamar means to them.
+This came about due to the WaterLIFE project, in partnership with WWF UK which has an ambition to encourage communities, companies and Government to work together to improve water quality towards achieving better Water Framework Directive status.

 This is just a snapshot of the many activities being carried out within the Tamar Catchment.
 For more information sign up to our newsletter….